saivishnu725/man_page/README.md

 #

+## Plans

+I am not going to do a complete redo of the man page because I want to think of my college's requirements.
+I am required to use lists, forms and table.
+I used table to create the home page but i still have to use lists and forms.
+I am thinking about using lists for the rm page and forms for a _Contact Me_ page.
+But idk. let's see.

+#

 ## Tribute to the legend Michael Kerrisk

 tried to understand how this Michael guy did the code for [the home page](https://man7.org/index.html) and it is crazzyyy... <br>